ECO DRR

 - Crop insurance enrolment and access to government agriculture schemes

-- Women SHGs supported with alternate livelihoods:
+- Women SHGs supported with alternate livelihoods

 4. Climate-Sensitive Water Resource Management

-- Participatory groundwater management across all 25 Gram Panchayats
+- Participatory groundwater management

 - Climate-informed irrigation planning